Antonio Nariño: The Aftermath of the Declaration of Independence and The Foolish Fatherland

 Soon, the Cundinamarca province became embroiled in civil war against other provinces, particularly Tunja, where the Congress had settled.
 Nariño ordered General Antonio Baraya to defeat the federalist leaders in Tunja, but Baraya decided to switch sides and support the federalist forces, and many important leaders like Santander and Caldas joined him.
-Baraya, and the rebels with him, signed an act that declared Nariño an usurper and a tyrant, and pledged loyalty to the Congress.
+Baraya, and the rebels with him, signed an act that declared Nariño a usurper and a tyrant, and pledged loyalty to the Congress.
 Nariño used the opportunity to request extraordinary powers from the legislature of Cundinamarca, which allowed him to be appointed as a dictator.
 On November 26, 1812, Nariño left with his army to conquer Tunja.
 On December 2, 1812, his army faced a federalist army commanded by Antonio Ricaurte and Atanasio Girardot in the Battle of Ventaquemada, and was soundly defeated, having to retreat back to Santafé.
 The federalist troops, however, only started pursuing them more than a week later.

-Following this defeat, and the subsequent declaration of independence from the Province of Socorro, Nariño resigned as soon as he arrived to the city, but not finding a suitable replacement, he was reinstalled as dictator.
+Following this defeat, and the subsequent declaration of independence from the province of Socorro, Nariño resigned as soon as he arrived in the city, but not finding a suitable replacement, he was reinstalled as dictator.
 Nariño then prepared to defend the city, which was put under siege by the Congress' army on December 24, 1812.
-Nevertheless, on January 9, 1813, in the Battle of San Victorino, Nariño's troops proved superior and the federalist armies were completely defeated.
+Nevertheless, on January 9, 1813, in the Battle of San Victorino, Nariño's troops proved superior, and the federalist armies were completely defeated.
 In June 1813, he was appointed dictator for life, and the following month, the Republic of Cundinamarca finally declared independence from the Spanish Monarchy.